Cyr-underscore/MLC-stage2/README.md

 ## ⚙️ Installation Instructions

-> ⚠️ **Python 3.11.9 is required** for the backend to work with current dependencies.
+> ⚠️ **Python 3.11 is required**, **3.11.9 is recommended** for the backend to work with current dependencies.
 Other version may cause incompatibilities with packages like SHAP and the model.

 ### 🔧 1.
 Clone the repository